 You know something’s a good activity when you go into it feeling more bitter than a Nuclear Sour Warhead Candy, but leave grinning with happiness… despite your best efforts to stay crabby!
-Boston’s famous Swan Boats are just such a glorious attraction.
+Boston’s famous Swan Boats in the center gem of the Emerald Necklace parks are just such a glorious attraction.

 For the past three weeks, I have been teaching English at a lovely ESL school for college-aged and adult newcomers to America.
 It’s been awesome!
 Few things are better than a room full of motivated folks from Saudi Arabia, Korea, Venezuela, China, Colombia, Cape Verde, Bahrain, and beyond, each eager to learn more grammar and vocabulary than the day before!